Secondary Diagnosis and Treatment

-After you have progressed through ABCDE and you have discovered a treatable cause and the patient has not deteriorated to a more severe clinical (life-threatening) situation, move on to performing a more thorough survey.
-This includes a focused history and physical examination involving the patient, family, and any witnesses as relevant.
+After you have progressed through the ABCDE method and have discovered a treatable cause, and the child or infant has not deteriorated to a more severe clinical (life-threatening) situation, move on to performing a more thorough survey.
+This includes a focused history and physical examination involving the individual, family, and any witnesses as relevant.
 In terms of history, you could follow the acronym SPAM: Signs and symptoms, Past medical history, Allergies, and Medications.

 The focused examination will be guided by the answers to the focused history.
-For example, a report of breathing difficulty will prompt a thorough airway and lung examination.
-It may also prompt a portable chest X-ray study in the hospital setting.
-Key point: it is best to work from head to toe to complete a comprehensive survey.
-Remember to make use of diagnostic tools when possible to augment the physical examination.
+For example, a report of difficult breathing will prompt a thorough airway and lung examination.
+It may also prompt a portable chest x-ray study in a hospital setting.
+Key point is that it is best to work from head to toe to complete a comprehensive survey.
+Make use of diagnostic tools when possible to augment the physical examination.